csimstu/cornucopia/README.md

 cornucopia
 ==========

-A non-profit friendly community for teenagers with deficiencies
+A non-profit friendly community for teenagers with physical deficiency.